shubhamchand0103/Automated-Website-Performance-Checker/README.md

 # MSBS-Developer-Task
 1. Open the project in Eclipse IDE

-2.Resolve Dependencies (Selenium and Apache POI and selenium chrome driver)
+2. Resolve Dependencies (Selenium and Apache POI and selenium chrome driver)

 >> Download and unzip selenium jar from https://www.seleniumhq.org/download/
 >> Import jar to your project build path